jtguggedal/fw-nrfconnect-nrf/applications/asset_tracker_v2/README.rst

 User Interface
 **************

-The application uses the following buttons of the nRF9160-based devices:
+The application uses the following buttons on the nRF9160-based development kits:

 * Button 1 on Thingy:91
 * Button 1 and Button 2 on nRF9160 DK